damien-pous/coinduction-examples/README.md

  - a formalisation of Rutten's stream calculus
  - a formalisation of Milner's calculus of communicating systems (CCS)
  - a formalisation of automata and regular expression equivalence
+ - an example on how to use the companion to avoid the need for generalized parameterized coinduction

 ## Modules
  + `divergence.v`  : Hur et al's example on divergence
  + `streams.v`     : Rutten's stream calculus
  + `ccs.v`         : Milner's CCS, strong and weak bisimilarity
  + `automata.v`    : Automata equivalence, regular expressions
+ + `gpaco.v`       : generalized paco via the companion

 ## Meta